 - Removal of ‘self-clean’ coatings including ‘non-stick’.

-A huge issue with caustic based products is that they often are sold in aerosol sprays and the product is dispensed at speed making accurate ‘spraying’ virtually impossible without ‘masking’ all the potentially hazardous areas before-hand… pretty time consuming in the modern world we live in!!
+A huge issue with caustic based products is that they are often sold in aerosol sprays and the product is dispensed at speed making accurate ‘spraying’ virtually impossible without ‘masking’ all the potentially hazardous areas before-hand… pretty time-consuming in the modern world we live in!!

-You’ll also do well to look out for the so called ‘professional oven cleaning companies’ that claim to be “just a bit caustic”… products are either caustic or not… bit like ‘wet’… Either it is or it isn’t!!
+You’ll also do well to look out for the so-called ‘professional oven cleaning companies’ that claim to be “just a bit caustic”… products are either caustic or not… bit like ‘wet’… Either it is or it isn’t!!

 A far ‘kinder’ range of oven cleaners contain ‘surfactants’ to physically break down the grease and fatty substances rather than ‘burning’ them off.
 Oven cleaning products containing these ingredients will generally be more limited in effect and will take longer to work.

-On the plus side however they will be a lot kinder to the environment and safer to dispose of after use.
+On the plus side, however, they will be a lot kinder to the environment and safer to dispose of after use.
 You’ll probably have to use a lot of this type of oven cleaner on heavy soiling perhaps even a second or third application in severe circumstances.

 The range of oven cleaners and oven cleaning products that claim to be ‘eco-friendly’ is a huge growth market.
 A couple of these products claim to be ‘chemical-free’ !!
 This actually means they only contain water….anything added is in fact a chemical of some sorts.
 Various pastes, sprays and gels will have limited effect as their main constituent ingredient is just water.
 Extremely environmentally friendly but won’t necessarily do the job you need doing.
-In many cases simple washing up liquid would produce a better result!!
+In many cases, simply washing up liquid would produce a better result!!